-Their tone of voice is approachable – in a sparse, economical way.
+Their external tone of voice is approachable – in a sparse, economical way.
 This is a tone that never uses 10 words when two will do nicely.
 The effect is pacey and fast.
 It cuts through, getting straight to the point.

 However, internally, no-one has been paying any attention to language.
 All the radical transparency brand’s job ads sound generic.
 Their policy documents sound like they could have been written by any legal team.
 And intranet posts are a veritable jumble of styles and approaches.